Common problems when using dilutions

 However, in the experience of many tattoo artists (including ours), there may be better options than prepared diluents.
 These diluents often contain chemicals such as alcohol and thickeners, which can affect the tattoo's outcome and your overall tattooing experience.
 More importantly, they can pose a risk to your client's health by potentially generating allergic reactions or irritations.

 In addition, pre-diluted inks cannot be customized for each client or tattoo, which can be a disadvantage if you want to achieve certain effects.
-They may also have a limited range of colours and tones and can be more expensive than undiluted inks.
+They may also have a limited range of colors and tones and can be more expensive than undiluted inks.

 On the other hand, sterile water is a pure and clean liquid, free of unwanted microorganisms such as bacteria and other impurities that can impact health.
 Using this element allows for a more fluid consistency in the inks, allowing for better control and results.